Level3-REST/site/doc/patterns/process.md

 The Process resource acts as the locus of one or more Activity resources representing steps or actions that are part of the overall process.
 Activities present controls like [Chooser](chooser.md) or [Forms](../profiles/form.md) that accept state change operations to complete the activity.

 These activities can be dynamically added to a process, depending on other activity results.
 For instance, imagine a service signup process that allows both adults and minors, with their guardian's permission, to join the service.
 One activity uses an age check form that asks for the person's age.
-If the person indicates they are underage, a new activity called "guardian permission" joins the process to collect the guardian's consent for the signup.
+If the person indicates they are underage, a new activity called “guardian-permission” joins the process to collect the guardian's consent for the signup.

 ### Activity Blocking Controls Process Flow